Our Blogs

 The Vital Role of Kidneys

+For understanding your kidneys, first understand the functions.
 The kidneys are crucial, fist-sized organs located just below the rib cage on each side of the spine.
 They perform several vital functions, filtering about half a cup of blood every minute.
 This process removes waste and extra water to create urine, which then travels from the kidneys to the bladder through the ureters, and is stored until elimination.
 But the role of kidneys extends beyond just filtration.

 Why Kidneys Are Crucial